RuiFSP/mlops-zoomcamp-2025/README.md

 - pandas for data processing
 - scikit-learn for model inference

+### Module 5: Model Monitoring

+In this module, I implemented a comprehensive monitoring system for ML batch services using NYC Green Taxi data.
+The assignment involved:

+- Setting up a monitoring stack with PostgreSQL, Grafana, and Evidently AI
+- Building a baseline linear regression model for taxi trip duration prediction
+- Implementing data quality metrics including `QuantileValue` for fare_amount and `ValueDrift` for predictions
+- Creating a pipeline to calculate daily metrics for March 2024 data
+- Developing a Prefect-orchestrated workflow for metrics calculation
+- Storing monitoring metrics in a PostgreSQL database
+- Designing custom Grafana dashboards for metric visualization
+- Saving and managing dashboard configurations for reproducibility
+- Containerizing the entire monitoring stack with Docker

+Tools & Libraries used:
+- Evidently AI for data quality and model performance monitoring
+- PostgreSQL for metrics storage
+- Grafana for visualization and alerting
+- Docker and Docker Compose for containerization
+- Prefect for workflow orchestration
+- pandas and scikit-learn for data processing and modeling

 ## Setup and Installation

 This project uses Python 3.10+ and the following dependencies as defined in the `pyproject.toml` file: